AdamGonda/adamgonda.com/_posts/2022-06-07-Find-unique-ids.md

 }
 ```

-At last but not least we have to get the unique ids and for that I use a simple set.
+Last but not least we have to get the unique ids and for that, I use a simple set.

 ```js
 discover(tree)